 As the oldest building in the town (build originally during the latter half of the 12th century) and the most prominent in Hawick, it has served many purposes.
 In 1562 King James VI arranged for a court to be set up in the Tower from which twenty criminals were sentenced to be drowned in the Teviot.

-The Scotts of Branxholme took up temporary residence from 1570, after Branxholme was blown up by the English.
+The Scotts of Branxholme took up temporary residence from 1570 after Branxholme was burned and sacked by the English.
 In 1679, a band of Covenanters, immediately before the Battle of Bothwell Brig, successfully laid siege to it in order to take the militia arms stored within.
 Anne Duchess of Buccleuch had it renovated, in 1702–04, turning it into a major residence.

-On the 20th September 1803 William Wordsworth and his sister spent the night in the Tower inn during their tour through Scotland.
+On the 20th of September 1803, William Wordsworth and his sister spent the night in the Tower inn during their tour through Scotland.

 In 2010 it was renovated as the ‘Borders Textile Towerhouse’, with a focus on textiles history.

 Like the Mote, the foundations of the church reach far back into the mists of time has been a church on this site for over 800 years.
 The first church building in Norman style was erected in 1214 and consecrated in memory of St. Mary by Adam, Bishop of Caithness.
 It was rebuilt in1763 on the foundations of the older building which was probably the medieval church.

 A fire in 1880 destroyed the 1763 building, the clock tower being the only part to survive.
 The present church building which was built in 1883, is a replica of the one that was destroyed by fire.